 You know those medical bills that you want to deduct from your income?

-If you’ve incurred medical expenses during this tax year, it might be worth a look to itemize everything and see just what sort of refund could be in store.
-Good luck.
+If you’ve incurred medical expenses during this tax year, it might be worth looking into itemizing everything just to see what sort of refund could be in store.

 Don’t worry about figuring out whether you should take the standard tax deduction or itemize.
 TurboTax will figure out which one you should take based on your answers to simple questions about your tax-deductible expenses and will give you the one that gives you your biggest tax refund based on your answers to questions.